hbctraining/Intro-to-ChIPseq-flipped/lessons/05_filtering_BAM_files.md

 ## Learning Objectives

 * Describe the purpose of filtering alignment reads
-* Perform filtering with sambamba and samtools
+* Employ filtering on alignment files using sambamba and samtools

 ## Filtering reads